nicevo/chat-bot/index.md

 *   We don’t specify our bot’s credentials in the source code (that way we can publish our source code without divulging the bot’s credentials, i.e. its secret password).
 *   We make sure that the application, i.e. the bot, starts by telling the app company (i.e. Kik or Telegram) that it is alive and can receive messages.

+Since Kik and Telegram are different apps there are some things that will be different when you develop a bot for one or the other.
+For this reason the instructions will differ depending on the app you want to support.

 # Software Requirements